You are at: Home » Buy Cardano (ADA)

 3. Conclusion

-Cardano is a cryptocurrency and smart contract platform that aims to solve the issues faced by the current smart contract leader – Ethereum.
+Cardano is a cryptocurrency and smart contract platform that aims to solve the issues faced by Ethereum, the current leader in smart contracts.

-Cardano has a foundation layer that, similar to Bitcoin, is used for settling payments.
-On top of that, there is a control layer which runs smart contracts.
+Cardano has a foundation layer that, similar to Bitcoin, settles payments.
+On top of that, there is a control layer that runs smart contracts.
 It’s as if you rolled Bitcoin and Ethereum into one network.

-The platform uses ADA as its currency in order to run smart contracts, similar to how Ether is used to run contracts on Ethereum.
+The platform uses ADA as its currency to run smart contracts, similar to how Ether runs contracts on Ethereum.
 The ADA supply is limited to 45 billion coins.

-Cardano was created by the company IOHK (Inputs, Outputs, Hong Kong) together with the Cardano Foundation and with Charles Hoskinson as its CEO.
-Charles was also one of the Ethereum co-founders.
+Cardano was created by the company IOHK (Inputs Outputs Hong Kong) together with the Cardano Foundation, a Swiss-based not-for-profit organization.
+Charles Hoskinson was its CEO.
+Charles was also one of the co-founders of Ethereum.

-Cardano works on a Proof-of-Stake model, which means that instead of mining, you must stake your Cardano in order to participate in the consensus process of the network.
-The process of staking your Cardano will allow you to generate income from it, however you’ll need to stake a large amount to make it worthwhile.
+Cardano works on a proof-of-stake model called Ouroboros.
+Instead of mining, you must stake your Cardano to participate in the network’s consensus process.
+Staking your Cardano will allow you to generate income from it.
+However, you’ll need to stake a considerable amount to make it worthwhile.

-Cardano and ADA have made their way to the top of the cryptocurrency charts while trying to win the battle for the go-to smart contracts platform alongside Ethereum, Solana, Polkadot and many others.
-The first official use case for Cardano was announced in December 2017, with the potential for Greek student diplomas to be stored and verified on the Cardano blockchain.
+Cardano and its token ADA have made their way to the top of the cryptocurrency charts while trying to win the battle for the go-to smart contracts platform alongside Ethereum, Solana, Polkadot, and many others.

 Step 1 – Choose a Cardano wallet